 Each player controls a set of military units.
-These are usually identified by their commanding officer, who is listed by name on the counter (e.g., "Ward").
+These are usually identified by their commanding officer, who is listed by name on the counter (e.g., "Early-B").
 Some small units, however, are simply identified by regiment (e.g., "10 GA"-the 10th Georgia Infantry).
 Units also have designations on each side of the organizational symbol (the colored rectangle in the middle of the counter) identifying the corps and/or the division to which the unit belongs.
 For example, the Union "XX" designation means the unit belongs to the Twentieth Corps; the Confederate "M-W" designation means the unit belongs to Wheeler's Corps, Morgan's Division.
 Union infantry units also have a numerical division designation on the right side of the organizational symbol, which is used for informational purposes only.
-For example in the counter for Ward above means this is the 3rd division in his corps.